reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 Another technique is to server-render the page in two parts.
 First, the main content is rendered and all such tags are collected.
 Then, the `<head>` is rendered with these tags.
 Finally, the `<head>` and the main content are sent to the browser.
 This approach works, but it prevents you from taking advantage of the [React 18's Streaming Server Renderer](/reference/react-dom/server/renderToReadableStream) because you'd have to wait for all content to render you can send the `<head>`.

-This is why we've created a solution that addresses all of these problems in a unified way.
-In short, tags like `<meta>`, `<link>`, and `<title>` anywhere in your component tree will be automatically deduplicated by React, preloaded during streaming, and inserted into the `<head>` automatically as they are discovered in the tree.
-This would work the same way in all environments, including fully client-side code, SSR, and in the future, RSC.
+This is why we're adding built-in support for rendering `<title>` and `<meta>` tags anywhere in your component tree out of the box.
+It would work the same way in all environments, including fully client-side code, SSR, and in the future, RSC.
 We will share more details about this soon.

 ## React Optimizing Compiler {/*react-optimizing-compiler*/}

-Since our previous update we've been actively iterating on the design of React Forget, an optimizing compiler for React.
+Since our previous update we've been actively iterating on the design of [React Forget](/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022#react-compiler), an optimizing compiler for React.
 We've previously talked about it as an "auto-memoizing compiler", and that is true in some sense.
 But building the compiler has helped us understand React's programming model even more deeply.
 A better way to understand React Forget is as an automatic *reactivity* compiler.

 The core idea of React is that developers define their UI as a function of the current state.
 You work with plain JavaScript values — numbers, strings, arrays, objects — and use standard JavaScript idioms — if/else, for, etc — to describe your component logic.
 The mental model is that React will re-render whenever the application state changes.
 We believe this simple mental model and keeping close to JavaScript semantics is an important principle in React's programming model.